Picture Lights

 Can You Install Picture Lights Yourself?

-Our picture lights can be installed as a DIY project, but just because you can, it doesn’t necessarily mean that you should.
+Our picture frame wall lights can be installed as a DIY project, but just because you can, it doesn’t necessarily mean that you should.
 It is advised that you hire a qualified, professional electrician to do the work for you.
 They’ll be able to check all of the wiring and associated connections to ensure there is no fire hazard and that they are up to code.